cole-britton/fe-filter-astrion/README.md

 # fe-filter-astrion

-Dummy business intelligence dashboard that has a filter functionality and displays data.
+Dummy business intelligence dashboard that has a dynamic filter functionality.

 ** NOT OPTIMIZED FOR MOBILE **